 The other message this framework carries is that leaders need to focus on the inner game in order to win the outer game.
 This refers to self-leadership at the individual level (quadrant I) but also to building a psychologically healthy team and aligning it around strategy and culture (quadrant III).

-“Most entrepreneurs join the School of Founders in search of tangible advise in areas like strategy, operations, finances etc. But they leave us grateful for having developed into a better leader.
+“Most entrepreneurs join the School of Founders in search of tangible advice in areas like strategy, operations, finances etc. But they leave us grateful for having developed into a better leader.
 This encourages us to keep offering this balanced curriculum across these four areas,” says Ross.

 Self-awareness and self-leadership: The inner game of the leader